Code of Conduct

-- ISPA members must receive and investigate complaints made in accordance with this Code of Conduct, unless such complaints are frivolous, unreasonable, vexatious or in bad faith.
+- ISPA members must receive and investigate complaints made in accordance with this Code of Conduct and any additional codes of practice or best practices a member has voluntarily complied with, unless such complaints are frivolous, unreasonable, vexatious or in bad faith.

 - ISPA members must make all reasonable efforts to resolve complaints in accordance with the complaints procedure.

 - ISPA members must co-operate with ISPA in accordance with the complaints and disciplinary procedures and comply with any decisions taken by ISPA with respect to the Code of Conduct and complaint and disciplinary procedure.

 - ISPA members must submit an annual statement to ISPA confirming their compliance with the Code of Conduct.

 - ISPA members accept that ISPA has an obligation to audit member compliance on an annual basis and perform regular compliance spot checks, and must co-operate with ISPA during such audits or spot checks.